 The Importance Of Bacteria In The Gut

-The amount and type of bacteria you have may also affect your bodies ability to absorb calories and nutrients.
+The amount and type of bacteria you have may also affect your ability to absorb calories and nutrients.
 Some types may be more efficient than others at breaking down nutrients leaving you with more calories and nutrients to absorb.
 They also seem to respond to different nutrients or substances differently.
-Some research has shown that artificial sweeteners may elicit effects on the gut microbiome such as favoring bacteria that induce insulin resistance or glucose intolerance (1,2).In other words, artificial sweeteners don’t have caloric sugar in them, but they change the microbiome to handle sugar less efficiently in the body.
-It has also been repeatedly reviewed that healthy lean individuals have vastly different bacterial make ups from those with metabolic syndrome (obesity, blood pressure, blood lipids and/or blood sugar concerns) (3,4).
+Research has shown that artificial sweeteners may elicit effects on the gut microbiome such as favoring bacteria that induce insulin resistance or glucose intolerance (1,2).In other words, artificial sweeteners don’t have caloric sugar in them, but they change the microbiome to handle sugar less efficiently in the body.
+Click To Tweet It has also been repeatedly reviewed that healthy lean individuals have vastly different bacterial make ups from those with metabolic syndrome (obesity, blood pressure, blood lipids and/or blood sugar concerns) (3,4).

 What Are Probiotics?

 Our natural colonization of bacteria take a hit with illness (diarrhea and antibiotics) and it takes effort on our part to restore levels to optimal, that is where probiotics come in.
 Probiotics are the actual bacteria (on rare occasions beneficial yeast) that we ingest.
 The ultimate goal here is to either rebuild or support a healthy population in the gut microbiome.
 Probiotics are found as supplements or in food sources such as yogurt, kimchi, tempeh, saurkraut and more.

 Although it is unclear which strains and what amount is required to see benefits in different areas of GI Health, probiotic supplements have been associated with:

 - Combating antibiotic associated diarrhea (6,7)

 - Combating symptoms of Irritable Bowel Syndrome such as diarrhea, gas and bloating.
 (7,8)